-- The computer engineering concentration trains students in electrical engineering and computer science.
-Candidates learn to design hardware, operate networks and communication systems, and develop smart technologies.
-They also delve into machine intelligence, embedded systems, and cyber security.
-By pursuing this concentration, you gain training needed for information systems manager and network architect positions.
+A computer engineering concentration trains students in electrical engineering and computer science.
+Students learn to design hardware, operate networks and communication systems, and develop smart technologies.
+They also delve into machine intelligence, embedded systems, and cybersecurity.
+Graduates can pursue careers as information systems managers and network architects.

 - Business Analytics

 Data science students who pursue a business analytics concentration develop cross-functional skills in collecting, managing, and describing data sets.
 They form inferences and make predictions that support business decisions at the managerial and organizational levels.
 Coursework includes big data analytics, optimization theory, and online business model innovation.
 Related data science career paths include business intelligence officer and digital/social media marketer.